bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Adam Jonas: 00:47:05

-So eight out of 20 means we're 40 percent and are we 40 percent there?
+So 8 out of 20 means we're 40% in.
+Are we 40% there?

 Mark Erhardt: 00:47:09